Hacking on Cockpit

 Refer to the testing README for details on running the Cockpit integration tests locally.

-Most distro releases now ship a replacement for the C bridge written in Python.
-It resides in src/cockpit with most of its rules in src/Makefile.am.
+The bridge resides in src/cockpit with most of its rules in src/Makefile.am.
 This directory was chosen because it matches the standard so-called “src layout” convention for Python packages, where each package (cockpit) is a subdirectory of the src directory.

 Running the bridge

-The Python bridge can be used interactively on a local machine:
+The bridge can be used interactively on a local machine out of the source tree:

 PYTHONPATH=src python3 -m cockpit.bridge